GregWickham/Reanimator/index.md

 ### The Consulting Business Model

-Business owners who can benefit from Reanimator are not interested in hiring a software team to do an integration with their legacy system.
+Business owners who can benefit from Reanimator are generally not interested in hiring a software team to do an integration with their legacy system.
 They need somebody to do it for them.

 The Reanimator software framework is finished, tested, and ready to go.  **All it needs now is customers.**  I don't have the skills or the desire to do marketing and sales, but if you do and you're interested, please get in touch!